sf-wdi-22-23/angular-ui-router-lab/README.md

 When a user goes to `/` they should see a list of wines (`wines#index`).
 When a user goes to `/wines/:id` they should see a single wine (`wines#show`).

 Our data (a list of wines) lives at the bottom of `app.js`.
-Eventually we will use AJAX to retrieve this so we can perform all CRUD operations, but for now it's hardcoded.
+With an API, we could use AJAX to retrieve this so we can perform all CRUD operations, but for now it's hardcoded.

 ### README Contents
 <a href="#setup">Setup</a><br/>